jsonrouter/core/README.md

 # Validation

-One of the awesome things about GF is that every path-parameter & top-level JSON-object-parameter can have validation.
+One of the awesome things about JSONrouter is that every path-parameter & top-level JSON-object-parameter can have validation.
 This can be provided by one of many out-of-the-box validation functions, but custom validation functions can also be used with this system, allowing you to create the correct validation that your app needs.
 Validation functions can be thought of as middleware functions that can modify the request object by adding new params using req.SetParam(key, value), which means the validated values will always be referenceable through the request object.

 A struct of type *validation.Config is passed to the .Param(...) method of any *web.Node to create a path parameter.
 This config struct has fields for path & JSON params to allow the config to be used to validate either.